-Please note that if there are insufficient applicants registered by the June 12, 2020 application deadline to take the examination, the examination will be postponed until July 2021.
+Please note that if there are insufficient applicants registered by the June 02, 2023 application deadline to take the examination, the examination will be postponed until July 2024.

 Bar Applicants must also take and pass the MPRE.
-The MPRE is administered by Palau Community College, not the Palau Supreme Court.
+The MPRE is not administered by the Palau Supreme Court.
 Please log on to the NCBE website to register for and get further details regarding the MPRE exam.